jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 ![Slack-lbriggs-YAML](/img/lbriggs-slack-yaml.png)

-So why am I now writing a blog post talking about my love for YAML?
+So why am I now writing a blog post talking about me learning to love YAML?
 Let's talk about it.

 ## Let's talk about the YAML
 <br>